Twilight: Los Angeles, 1992: Productions

-Legacy

 In April 2012 Smith returned to Los Angeles to take part in a "community conversation" marking the 20th-anniversary of the riot.
 It was sponsored by the nonprofit organization Facing History and Ourselves, and was to be held at Robert F. Kennedy Community High School's Cocoanut Grove Theater at 701 S. Catalina Street.

-Katselas Theatre Company mounted a production of Twilight at the Skylight Theater, with a "multiethnic cast of 25 performing many of the characters originally all portrayed by Smith".
+In 2012, Katselas Theatre Company mounted a production of Twilight at the Skylight Music Theatre, with a "multiethnic cast of 25 performing many of the characters originally all portrayed by Smith".

 Watts Village Theater Company launched "Riot/Rebellion," a multi-year project exploring three episodes of L.A. civil unrest: the 1965 Watts uprising, "the 1992 conflagration and the 1943 Zoot Suit riots, in which non-Latino white U.S. servicemen brawled with Mexican Americans and African Americans."

+There was a reimagined production of Twilight : Los Angeles 1992 in March 2023, at The Mark Taper Forum in Los Angeles.
+Directed by Gregg T. Daniel, it featured a five member ethnically diverse cast in the roles Ms. Devere-Smith had played in the original production.

 Awards and nominations

+The original production was nominated for the 1994 Tony Award for Best Play, losing to Angels in America: Perestroika.
+Smith was nominated for the Tony Award for Best Actress in a Play, losing to Diana Rigg in Medea.
+Twilight won the Drama Desk Award for Outstanding One-Person Show, Smith's second such honor in two years.

+The 2021 off-Broadway revival won the Lucille Lortel Award for Outstanding Revival, out of four nominations.